Antonio (Nery) Juarbe Pol Airport: Name

 The airport was named after a prominent Arecibo-born businessman and pilot, who perished along with his wife and two passengers, on a flight from Isla Grande airport in San Juan to Arecibo on Mother's day, 1979.
 His wife's body was recovered the next day being picked up by fishermen from La Perla in San Juan.
 His body, the two other passengers, and the aircraft (a Cessna) were recovered from the sea on Father's day 1979.
 They were visiting his parents in San Juan for Mother's day.
 The weather was particularly rough that evening and is believed to be the cause of the accident.

 Facilities and aircraft

 Antonio Nery Juarbe Pol Airport covers an area of 178 acres (72 ha) at an elevation of 23 feet (7 m) above mean sea level.
 It has one runway designated 8/26 with an asphalt surface measuring 3,975 by 60 feet (1,212 × 18 m).

 Antonio (Nery) Juarbe Pol Airport has a large number of light-sport aircraft and ultralights.
 It has become the main center of Sport Aviation in Puerto Rico.
-The airport is very popular with skydiving community, with a private skydiving school located there.
+The airport is very popular with the skydiving community, with a private skydiving school located there.